Three Types of Non-Fermi-Liquid Fixed Point for a Triplet Quantum Impurity in a Cubic Metal: Introduction

-NFL physics in certain heavy fermion compounds is manifest e.g.\ as a divergence, logarithmic or mild power-law $T$-dependence of the electronic specific heat coefficient and the magnetic susceptibility, as well as in the subquadratic temperature dependence of the resistivity \cite{Stewart01}.
-In some heavy fermion systems, this type of NFL behavior has been attributed to a single-site, multi-channel Kondo effect due to quantum impurities \cite{Nozieres80}.
-Most notably, Cox proposed the two-channel Kondo (2CK) effect to arise in uranium based cubic, heavy fermion systems, where the U atoms have an $f^2$-electronic ground state configuration with a $\Gamma_3$ non-Kramers doublet ground state that hybridizes with local, $\Gamma_8$ conduction electrons \cite{Cox87}.
-The experimental realization of the 2CK effect in cubic (and even in tetragonal) 4 and $5f$-electron systems has been pursued by many groups for many years, and in 2018, Y$_{1-x}$Pr$_x$Ir$_2$Zn$_{20}$ \cite{Yamane18,Yanagisawa19} emerged as the most widely accepted realization of 2CK physics in a cubic, heavy fermion compound\textemdash decades on from Cox's original proposal \cite{Cox87}.
-In Ref.\ \onlinecite{Toth25}, we listed every type of NFL behavior that can occur in cubic metals due to doublet impurities without any accidental degeneracy of the conduction electron levels or their hybridization with the local moment, and argued that, in the absence of accidental degeneracy, only systems with higher point group symmetries such as e.g.\ the cubic point group, $O$ (using the Sch\"onflies symbols for point groups), that have at least one three-dimensional irreducible representation (irrep) \cite{Koster63}, can host NFL quantum impurity physics.
-Apart from the 2CK behavior derived by Cox, we found that two more types of NFL quantum critical behavior can exist in diluted, cubic compounds without accidental degeneracy, namely, the topological Kondo \cite{Fabrizio94,Beri12} and the spin-half impurity spin-$\frac 3 2$ conduction electron Kondo effects.
-In Refs.\ \onlinecite{Fabrizio96,Sengupta96}, a mapping was established between higher-spin-conduction-electron, multi-channel Kondo models and the original, spin-half conduction electron, multi-channel Kondo model introduced in Ref.\ \onlinecite{Nozieres80}.
-According to this mapping, the topological Kondo model gives identical results to the four-channel, spin-half Kondo model e.g.\ for the impurity contribution to the specific heat and the magnetic susceptibility; whereas one channel of spin-$\frac 3 2$ conduction electrons can be mapped onto ten channels of spin-half conduction electrons.
-Thus, all three NFL quantum impurity behaviors that are cubic symmetry protected can be matched with different overscreened, multi-channel Kondo models.
-This finding raises the question if there are any NFL quantum impurity models, symmetry protected or otherwise, that are not of the multi-channel Kondo type.
-This question has been answered in the affirmative in Ref.\ \onlinecite{Patri20}, where a cubic, NFL, exchange Hamiltonian was constructed by overscreening a $\Gamma_3$, non-Kramers doublet impurity by $\Gamma_6$ and $\Gamma_8$ conduction electrons simultaneously.
-However, the emergence of the corresponding NFL quantum impurity effect in real materials is not likely to occur as it would require the accidental degeneracy of the $\Gamma_6$ and $\Gamma_8$ screening channels that are not equivalent by symmetry \cite{Toth11,Toth25}.
-Nevertheless, the corresponding NFL behavior has not been matched with a multi-channel Kondo model yet.
-In this paper, we approach the same question from a different perspective by revisiting what types of NFL quantum impurity physics can arise for crystal field triplet impurities in cubic metals.
-For triplet impurities, so far only those exchange couplings were studied that are spherically symmetric already in the high-temperature, local moment regime \cite{Koga99,Koga19}.
-Namely, so far only the effects of potential scattering, spin exchange and quadrupolar exchange couplings were considered and correspondingly two types of NFL behavior were identified.
-Here we extend these studies by deriving also those exchange couplings that only have cubic symmetry in the high-temperature, local moment regime and solving them with the numerical renormalization group \cite{Wilson75} (NRG) with the aim of identifying all types of quantum critical behavior that might appear in a (cubic) metal due to quantum impurities.
-As shown by the subsequent analysis, for a triplet impurity, there are altogether six independent exchange couplings allowed by cubic symmetry, and while all of them flow to a quantum impurity fixed point where rotational invariance is recovered, we found that one coupling flows to a so far unidentified NFL fixed point.
+NFL physics in certain heavy fermion compounds is manifest e.g.\ as a divergence, logarithmic or mild power-law $T$-dependence of the low-temperature electronic specific heat coefficient and the magnetic susceptibility, as well as in the subquadratic temperature dependence of the resistivity \cite{Stewart01}.
+In some heavy fermion systems, this type of NFL behavior has been attributed to a single-site, multichannel Kondo effect due to quantum impurities \cite{Nozieres80}.
+Most notably, Cox proposed a time-reversal-symmetry-breaking two-channel Kondo (2CK) effect arising in uranium-based, cubic heavy fermion systems, where the U atoms have an $f^2$-electronic ground state configuration with a $\Gamma_3$ non-Kramers doublet ground state that hybridizes with local, $\Gamma_8$ conduction electrons \cite{Cox87,Toth25}.
+The experimental realization of the 2CK effect in cubic (and even in tetragonal) 4 and $5f$-electron systems has been pursued by many groups over many years, and in 2018, Y$_{1-x}$Pr$_x$Ir$_2$Zn$_{20}$ \cite{Yamane18,Yanagisawa19} emerged as the most widely accepted realization of 2CK physics in a cubic, heavy fermion compound\textemdash decades after Cox's original proposal \cite{Cox87}.
+In Ref.\ \onlinecite{Toth25}, we listed every type of NFL behavior that can occur in cubic metals due to doublet impurities without any accidental degeneracy of the conduction electron levels and their hybridization with the local moment, and argued that, in the absence of accidental degeneracy, only systems with higher point group symmetries such as e.g.\ the cubic point group, $O$ (using the Sch\"onflies symbols for point groups), that have at least one three-dimensional irreducible representation (irrep) \cite{Koster63}, can host NFL quantum impurity physics.
+Apart from the 2CK behavior derived by Cox, we found that two more types of NFL quantum critical behavior can exist in diluted, cubic compounds without accidental degeneracy, namely, the topological Kondo (spin-half impurity, spin-one conduction electron) \cite{Fabrizio94,Beri12} and the spin-half impurity, spin-$\frac 3 2$ conduction electron Kondo effects.